ctang83/test/index.Rmd

 So first of all, why do I apply for this academic job?

-I will first put a big picture here, because it’s quite related to my recent experience and the main object of my research – the health systems in China.
+I will first put it in a big picture here, because it’s quite related to my recent experience and the main object of my research – the health systems in China.

 When we looking at the outside,
     - The Russia-Ukraine War has changed the whole geopolitics of Eurasia, including China mainland, and Hong Kong